-- 1. Checks are carried out to determine whether the College Safety Policy is being implemented at all times.
-Exceptions being reported to the Proprietor. - 2.
-Any changes to improve the safety performance of the College are recommended to the Proprietor. - 3.
-Checks are carried out to ensure that prescribed risk assessments have been carried out by competent personnel and that these records are maintained.
-Exceptions being reported to the Proprietor. - 4.
-Risk assessments are carried out in those areas under his/her control and by others as required, to identify all hazardous activities and the risks associated with such activities. - 5.
-'Check that attention has been brought in writing to those concerned, of significant risks identified as a result of any such assessment' Exceptions being reported to the Proprietor. - 6.
-Check that Safe systems of work are stipulated, so that all work, both on or off the premises, is carried out in accordance with statutory requirements, codes of practice and College rules.
-Exceptions being reported to the Proprietor. - 7.
-Checks are made to ensure that employees are effectively instructed in safe systems of work and that records or instructions are kept.
-Exceptions being reported to the Proprietor. - 8.
-Checks are made to ensure that risk assessments are reviewed regularly. - 9.
-Checks are made to ensure that risk assessments are undertaken on any new or proposed activities. - 10.
-Checks are made to ensure that regular health and safety inspections are undertaken and that prompt remedial action is taken when any unsafe practice or condition is apparent. - 11.
-Routine safety checks are carried out by all Line Managers and Supervisors in those areas under their control and provide Senior Management with evidence that safety inspections have been carried out, together with any recommendations and remedial action taken.
+1. Checks are carried out to determine whether the College Safety Policy is being implemented at all times.
+Exceptions being reported to the Proprietor.

+2. Any changes to improve the safety performance of the College are recommended to the Proprietor.

+3. Checks are carried out to ensure that prescribed risk assessments have been carried out by competent personnel and that these records are maintained.
+Exceptions being reported to the Proprietor.

+4. Risk assessments are carried out in those areas under his/her control and by others as required, to identify all hazardous activities and the risks associated with such activities.

+5. 'Check that attention has been brought in writing to those concerned, of significant risks identified as a result of any such assessment' Exceptions being reported to the Proprietor.

+6. Check that Safe systems of work are stipulated, so that all work, both on or off the premises, is carried out in accordance with statutory requirements, codes of practice and College rules.
+Exceptions being reported to the Proprietor.

+7. Checks are made to ensure that employees are effectively instructed in safe systems of work and that records or instructions are kept.
+Exceptions being reported to the Proprietor.

+8. Checks are made to ensure that risk assessments are reviewed regularly.

+9. Checks are made to ensure that risk assessments are undertaken on any new or proposed activities.

+10. Checks are made to ensure that regular health and safety inspections are undertaken and that prompt remedial action is taken when any unsafe practice or condition is apparent.

+11. Routine safety checks are carried out by all Line Managers and Supervisors in those areas under their control and provide Senior Management with evidence that safety inspections have been carried out, together with any recommendations and remedial action taken.

+Produced by: Date: Checked by: SAC Date: 09/09/2021 Approved by: MN Date : 01/08/2023 Produced by: Date: Checked by: SAC Date: 09/09/2021 Approved by: MN Date : 01/08/2023 --- -------------------- ------------- ----------- ------------ -------------- ---- -------- ------------

-- 12. Suitable written records of inspections are kept and maintained. - 13.
-Training records are produced and maintained. - 14.
-As custodian of all Health and Safety records, the general Health and Safety record keeping is up to date. - 15.
-A personal example is set for others to follow.
+12. Suitable written records of inspections are kept and maintained.

+13. Training records are produced and maintained.

+14. As custodian of all Health and Safety records, the general Health and Safety record keeping is up to date.

+15. A personal example is set for others to follow.